-Example: Who was Nelson Mandela?
+Example: Who is Ron DeSantis?

 - I. Status

 - A. Early life

-- B. Career
+- B. Political Career

 - II.
-Legacy
+Political record as governor

+- A. Abortion

+- B. Healthcare

+- C. Public Education

+- III.
+National Prominence

-- A. Political impact
+- A. Response to Covid

-- B. Global significance
+- B. Presidential aspirations

 Criteria-Evaluation Organization

 The criteria for evaluation of the answer to the question is presented and supported persuasively.